Myth of creativity: more reading

-Competition is always a good way to arouse people’s potential and stretch their skills.
-However, people stop sharing information with each other when competition is rife in a group or organization, and this may harm their creative ability.
-The most creative team is the one that shares most information and communication.
+Competition is always a good way to encourage people’s potential and stretch their skills.
+However, people stop sharing information with each other when there is plenty competition in a group or organization, and this may harm their creative ability.
+The most creative team is the one that shares the most information and communication.

 ● A Streamlined Organization Is a Creative Organization